oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/elastic-stack/weblogic-domain/_index.md

 ```

 #### Fluentd configuration
-Operator automatically creates a `ConfigMap` named `webogic-fluentd-configmap` in the namespace of the domain.
-The `ConfigMap` contains the parsing rules and Elasticsearch configuration.
+The operator creates a ConfigMap named `webogic-fluentd-configmap` in the namespace of the domain.
+The ConfigMap contains the parsing rules and Elasticsearch configuration.

-Here's an explanation of some elements defined in the `ConfigMap`:
+Here's an explanation of some elements defined in the ConfigMap:

 * The `@type tail` indicates that `tail` will be used to obtain updates to the log file.
 * The `path` of the log file is obtained from the `LOG_PATH` environment variable that is defined in the `fluentd` container.